Part III

 Just as your persona is shaped by collective forces, so too is your personal transformation inseparable from the evolution of the whole.

-By learning to recognize, relate to, and integrate these forces across inner and outer dimensions, you begin to participate consciously in the weaving of both your personal reality and the collective field.
-This is not self-work in isolation—it is transformation in context.
+By learning to recognize, relate to, and integrate these forces across inner and outer dimensions, you begin to participate consciously in the weaving of both your personal reality and the collective field you inhabit.

 What you reconcile within shapes what becomes possible around you.